jfecher/ante-website/content/blog/why_effects.md

 // Let's use it!
 yield_all_elements_of_vec (Vec.of [1, 2, 3, 4])
-    // `with` is sugar to apply effect handler functions, you can mostly ignore it with filter (fn x -> x % 2 == 0) with my_for_each print  // prints 2 then 4
+    // `with` is sugar to apply effect handler functions with filter (fn x -> x % 2 == 0)
+    with my_for_each print  // prints 2 then 4
 ```